ghasemi2024/Emotional-Damage/README.md

 ## UUID Setting

-1. When deploy in cloudflare pages, you can set uuid in `wrangler.toml` file. variable name is `UUID`. `wrangler.toml` file is also supported. (recommended) in case deploy in webpages, you can not set uuid in `wrangler.toml` file.
+1. When deploy in cloudflare pages, you can set uuid in `wrangler.toml` file. variable name is `uuid`. `wrangler.toml` file is also supported. (recommended) in case deploy in webpages, you can not set uuid in `wrangler.toml` file.

-2. When deploy in worker.dev, you can set uuid in the __11th line__ of `_worker.js` file. variable name is `userID`. `wrangler.toml` file is also supported. (recommended) in case deploy in webpages, you can not set uuid in `wrangler.toml` file. in this case, you can also set uuid in `UUID` enviroment variable.
+2. When deploy in worker.dev, you can set uuid in the __11th line__ of `_worker.js` file. variable name is `userID`. `wrangler.toml` file is also supported. (recommended) in case deploy in webpages, you can not set uuid in `wrangler.toml` file. in this case, you can also set uuid in `uuid` enviroment variable.

 Note: `UUID` is the uuid you want to set. pages.dev and worker.dev all of them method supported, but depend on your deploy method.